daleao/sdv/ImmersiveValley/ImmersiveRings/README.md

 This is a companion mod for [Walk Of Life](https://www.nexusmods.com/stardewvalley/mods/8111), but can be used independently.

 Should be fully compatible with multiplayer.
+Not compatible with Android.

 ## Installation